There’s a danger that comes with returning to the places you’ve fallen for.

 Often, when I eat dairy now, I end up hunched over for days, suffering from cramps are so strong I can barely stand.
-I start having panic attacks.
-I get anxious and begin withdrawing from life; staying inside and cancelling hanging out with friends.
+I start having panic attacks and begin withdrawing from life; staying inside and cancelling hanging out with friends.
 I feel nauseated.
 I want to cry all the time.
 Gluten, sugar, and alcohol also make me feel this way, but are thankfully nowhere near as severe.

 Let’s be honest, though: sticking to a diet that involves eating nothing but fresh, organic foods with no additives or preservatives, no sugar, no sauces, nothing but extra virgin olive oil, and no alcohol is damn near impossible to stick to while travelling.
 Especially when I don’t like to stay in Airbnb apartments that would give me access to my own kitchen.